Belar/IndieCinema/README.md

 # IndieCinema

-IndieCinema is a web application that builds grid of Vimeo videos from given channels.
+IndieCinema is a web application that builds better view for Vimeo videos from given channels.

+Check it out online: [IndieCinema](https://indiecinema.belardesign.com/)

 Features: